luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 Max Stereo Disparity Depth Resolution
 #####################################

-The resolution for the depthai depth map is 1280x800 (1MP), with either a 96-pixel (default) or 191-pixel disparity search (when Extended Disparity is enabled) and either a full-pixel (default) or sub-pixel matching with precision of 32 sub-pixel steps (when Sub-Pixel Disparity is enabled), resulting in a maximum theoretical depth precision of 191 (extended disparity search mode) * 32 (sub-pixel disparity search enabled) of 6,112.
+DepthAI has either a 96-pixel (default) or 191-pixel disparity search (when Extended Disparity is enabled) and either a full-pixel (default) or sub-pixel matching with precision of 32 sub-pixel steps (when Sub-Pixel Disparity is enabled), resulting in a maximum theoretical depth precision of:
+:code:`191 * 32 = 6,112`.
 However sub-pixel and extended disparity are not yet supported simultaneously, but should be available in the near future (`Pull Request <https://github.com/luxonis/depthai-python/pull/347>`__), so the maximum depth precision is currently 3,072 depth steps.
 More information on the disparity depth modes are below:

 #.
 Default (96-pixel disparity search): 96 depth steps
 #.
 Extended Disparity (191-pixel disparity search): 191 depth steps